MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-your-vsts-organization.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. In the search box, enter *Azure DevOps Services*.
 In the list, select **Azure DevOps Services organizations**.
 3. Select the organization you are deleting.
 4. Choose **Remove billing**.
-Your Azure DevOps Services organization is disconnected from your Azure subscription billing.
+Your Azure subscription is removed from your Azure DevOps Services organization.

    ![Screenshot of the Azure portal, with Remove billing highlighted](_img/_shared/azure-portal-remove-billing.png)